Photo by by Annaliese Bischoff

 To make ahead, stir together the yogurt with the extra virgin olive oil and add a pinch of Maldon salt flakes.
 Set aside.

-For the ragu-goulash: You can also make this ahead and reheat, if you like.
-In a large pan, in @ 3 tablespoons of the olive oil, sauté the chopped shallot over medium heat until tender and translucent.
+For the ra-gou-lash: You can make this ahead if you like and reheat later.
+In a large heavy skillet, in about 3 tablespoons of the olive oil, sauté the chopped shallot over medium heat until tender and translucent.
 Add the mushrooms and sauté until cooked through.
-Add half the butter and @1 teaspoon of the salt, the paprika, turmeric, cumin, sumac, black pepper, and optional red pepper.
-Cook for a minute or two more.
-Add the tomato sauce.
-Stir in the wine.
-Cook over low heat, stirring regularly for 10-15 minutes.
+They will reduce in volume.
+Then add about 1 teaspoon of the salt, the paprika, turmeric, cumin, black pepper, and optional Aleppo pepper.
+Quickly add the wine and stir until it evaporates.
+Cook for a minute or two.
+Add the ground meat, if you are making the non-vegetarian version and stir until cooked through.
+Then pour in the tomato sauce.
+Simmer slowly for 30 minutes.
+Taste and adjust your seasoning.
 Keep warm.
-Taste and adjust seasoning.

-While the red sauce mixture stays warm, heat the remaining tablespoon of olive oil in a small sauté pan over medium heat; add the leeks and the ¾ cup of scallions with ½ teaspoon of the salt.
-Add the rest of the butter.
+While the red sauce mixture stays warm, heat the remaining tablespoon of olive oil in a small sauté pan over medium heat; pile in the spinach and the ¾ cup of scallions with ½ teaspoon of the salt.
+This reduces greatly in volume.
 Turn heat to low and sauté until tender, 5-7 minutes.
 You’ll need about 1/2 cup for the filling.
 Set aside.

 To assemble the dumplings, first get a small bowl of water and the stack of wontons.
-For the first one, set a square won ton wrapper on your work surface.
-Then spoon a teaspoon of sauteed leeks and scallions in the center.
+For the first one, set a square wonton wrapper on your work surface.
+Then spoon one teaspoon of green filling in the center.
 With a wet finger moisten all four edges of the wrapper.
 Then fold in half diagonally to make a triangle.
-Use your fingertip to press the moistened edges of the triangle together to seal tightly.
+Use your fingertip or the back of a spoon to press the moistened edges of the triangle together to seal tightly.
+If you do not seal these well, the filling will escape during boiling.
 Continue and make 9 or 11 more dumplings, until the green filling runs out.
 (I leave the dumplings as triangles with no further fancy folds, as some recipes suggest).

 Scoop out the cooked dumplings with a slotted spoon, and serve 5-6 dumplings per plate.
 Ladle the red mushroom sauce on top and then a dollop of the yogurt.
 Garnish with fresh chopped scallions and cilantro.
 Serve immediately.